 Popco’s suction cups are made from PVC and include no BPA.
 As such, our suction cups are compliant with the European Directive, RoHS (Restriction of Hazardous Substances).
 However, Popco’s suction cups do contain phthalates, chemical substances used to soften plastics.
 The European Union’s REACH agreement identifies phthalates as substances of concern due to potential health risks.
 In California, proposition 65 listed DINP (di isononyl phthalate) as a chemical known to the State to cause cancer.

 There are a number of categories into which phthalates fall.
 Some phthalates, including those used in Popco’s suction cups, have FDA approval.
 These phthalates are not considered harmful, in fact, they are found in products such as cosmetics, toys, food packaging and even medical blood bags and tubing.

-What does this all mean: Popco’s suction cups do not rely on materials known to be harmful.
+What does this all mean?
+Popco’s suction cups do not rely on materials known to be harmful.
 Still, our suction cups are designed for, and primarily used for, the point-of-purchase display industry.
-We do not market our products to the food industry and we suggest that the suction cups be used in POP settings, not food settings.
+We do not market our suction cups to the food industry and we suggest that they be used in p.o.p settings, not food settings.
 As for aquariums: We think the fish will like our suction cups just fine.